victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/README.md

 -  Embedding model capacity

 ### Quota Recommendations
-- For optimal performance, we recommend provisioning at least **30,000 tokens** per deployment.
+- For optimal performance, we recommend provisioning at least **30k tokens** per deployment.
-- Consider higher quotas for applications with frequent or complex queries.
 - Plan for potential increases in demand and adjust quotas accordingly.

 ### Check Quota for GPT-4, GPT-4o, and GPT-4o Mini